Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-The A2 poster could have been more NZ specific.
+We could have gone deeper into this but choose to do other activities instead.

 What were the most creative food waste solution suggestions?
-Pickling.
+Not sure

 Did the resource encourage new ways of thinking and talking about the value food?